Family Finances Parenting Pregnancy & Babies

 The Child Development Account is a special savings account for children that you can use to pay for your child’s or his/her siblings’ educational and healthcare expenses at Baby Bonus Approved Institutions.

-For children born from 14 February 2023, the Government will deposit a CDA First Step grant of S$5,000 once the account has been successfully opened.
+For children born from 14 February 2023, the government will deposit a CDA First Step grant of S$5,000 once the account has been successfully opened.
 Following that, the government will match every dollar you deposit into your child’s CDA, up to specific maximum co-matching caps, until your child turns 12 years old.

 Here’s an overview of the CDA benefits that you can look forward to: